Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/application/utilities/meanWallShearStress/README.md

 wallShearStress from standard OpenFOAM library.

 ## Functionality
-Calculate wallShearStress using UMean
+Calculate meanWallShearStress using UMean

 ## How To Use
-meanWallStress -time 'timeStepWhereStoresUMean'
+meanWallShearStress -time 'timeStepWhereStoresUMean'

 ## Limit